Year One / Level 4:

 Learning & Teaching

-The backgrounds of the teaching team are diverse, reflecting the breadth of the field of education.
-They have experience ranging from early years to post compulsory age phases as well as specialist knowledge in areas such as English Language Teaching/TESOL, technology in learning and additional learning needs.
+The backgrounds of the teaching team are diverse, reflecting the breadth of the field of education and social policy.
+Education staff have experience ranging from early years to post-compulsory age phases as well as specialist knowledge in areas such as curriculum and pedagogy, creativity in education, English Language Teaching/TESOL, technology in learning and additional learning needs.
+Social Policy staff have a broad range of experience which includes working in politics, frontline housing services, social work, and for policy organisations.

 Employability & Careers